End-Point Assessment (EPA) the way it should be straightforward, supported by a team of dedicated experts and, of course, highly successful.

 - Set out internal and external quality assurance processes

-All apprenticeships have training and assessment throughout the duration of the programme and all must now contain an end-point assessment (EPA).
+All apprenticeships have training and assessment throughout the duration of the programme.
+And now all must now contain an End-Point Assessment (EPA).

-This forms the final stage of the apprenticeship and is separate to any qualifications or other assessment that the apprentice may undertake during training.
-It is designed to assess whether an apprentice has met the requirements of the apprenticeship standard and is fully competent in their occupational role.
+This forms the final stage of the apprenticeship.
+It's separate from any qualifications or other assessment an apprentice undertakes in training.
+It assesses whether the apprentice has met the apprenticeship requirements standard.
+This ensures apprentices are competent in their occupational role.